Launching a Social Enterprise in Rwanda During a Global Pandemic: The Story of Two Fires

 In addition to being a space for local artists, it will double as an experience for visitors to gain insights into the people in the community in a respectable way, as well as an uplifting one.
 While the gravity of the genocide can’t be undermined, guests will get to witness is a resilient population ready to heal and move forward.

-The B&R Fund
+The Slow Fund

-Butterfield & Robinson is proud to have made a financial contribution to help launch the Two Fires project as a part of our B&R Fund.
+Butterfield & Robinson is proud to have made a financial contribution to help launch the Two Fires project as a part of our Slow Fund.
 Whether through educational, cultural or conservation and preservation initiatives, the Fund helps protect various forms of heritage and promotes the health of vibrant living cultures and the eco-systems that support them.

 Be sure to check out our Instagram to follow Christine’s upcoming trip to Rwanda to open the gallery with Gadi.
+And if you’re interested in visiting the Two Fires Gallery to witness the powerful stories conveyed by these talented photographers, get in touch with a member of our team.